-Canada Life, Great-West Life and London Life are members of the Power Financial Corporation group of companies.
+Canada Life is a subsidiary of Great-West Lifeco Inc. and, together with Great-West Life and London Life, a member of the Power Financial Corporation group of companies.

-For more information, including current credit ratings, visit Canadalife com.
+For more information, including current credit ratings, visit canadalife.com.

 ^{} In Quebec, advisor refers to a financial security advisor for individual insurance and segregated fund policies.